avahidi/tinydtb/README.rst

 -----

 The *example/* folder contains sample code that demonstrates how to use the library.
-You can run the example be executing
+You can run the example by executing

 ::